rdf-connect/Tutorial-ISWC2025/content/description.md

 - **Language Agnostic**: Create processors in any programming language
 - **Provenance-Driven**: Describe pipelines using RDF and the PROV-O ontology
-- **Hands-On Learning**: Build custom processors and complete pipelines using _RDF Connect_
+- **Hands-On Learning**: Build custom processors and complete pipelines using _RDF-Connect_

 By the end of the tutorial, participants will be able to:

 - Design language-independent, modular data processing pipelines
-- Create custom processors for diverse data sources within _RDF Connect_
+- Create custom processors for diverse data sources within _RDF-Connect_
 - Leverage RDF and PROV-O to document and trace pipeline structure and execution

 This tutorial is designed to empower researchers, developers, and practitioners with the skills to build scalable,